 The Visitor Center and the Undergraduate Admissions office are closed to the public.

 - Admissions staff will continue to answer phone inquiries at 732-445-4636 and emails during this time.

 - All campus visits/tours have been canceled through August 14.

-- One Stop Student Services Center: Is closed for walk-in inquiries through the month of May.
+- One Stop Student Services Center: Is closed for walk-in inquiries until further notice.
 Students can contact a Student Services Adviser using the following contact forms: